 LED stands for light-emitting diodes.
 American Nick Holonyak, Jr., made the first LED in 1962.
 Today, these bulbs are found in all sorts of things.
 Have you ever seen a digital clock?
 How about a remote control?
 Both of these devices use LEDs to make light and send signals.
 LEDs can light up wristwatches and traffic lights.
 Your television might also use LEDs!

 But what exactly are LEDs?
-The science behind LEDs can get really complicated, but basically they’re like tiny light bulbs that are part of a simple electrical circuit.
-They’re different from regular light bulbs, though, because they don‘t get very hot, which makes them safer for homes with young kids.
+Basically, like tiny light bulbs that are part of a simple electrical circuit.
+They’re different from regular light bulbs in many ways.
+They don‘t get very hot, which makes them safer for homes with young kids.
 They also send light in one direction, which makes them useful for task lighting.
 These features make LEDs very popular for many products.

-LEDs are illuminated by the movement of electrons across a semiconductor material, such as aluminum-gallium-arsenide (AlGaAs).
-The movement of the electrons causes the release of light.
+LEDs work by moving electrons across a semiconductor.
+This movement of the electrons causes the release of light.
 The shape of the LED bulb then directs the light outward.